FabricMC/fabric-docs/develop/items/first-item.md

 ## Custom Tooltips {#custom-tooltips}

 If you want your item to have a custom tooltip, you will need to create a class that extends `Item` and override the `appendHoverText` method.
+Note that this method is deprecated as Mojang works to ensure item behaviour is handled entirely via components rather than via items - for more information, see [Custom Data Components](./custom-data-components).

 ::: info